rezapex/peakofeloquence-app/.nuxt/content-cache/parsed/content/3.letters/letter_16.md

+---
-{"parsed":{"_path":"/letters/letter_16","_dir":"letters","_draft":false,"_partial":false,"_locale":"","title":"Letter16","description":"Whenever Imam Ali (a) faced an enemy he invoked Allah in the following words.","body":{"type":"root","children":[{"type":"element","tag":"p","props":{},"children":[{"type":"text","value":"O Lord!
-Our hearts seek Your Protection, our faces turn to You, our eyes look towards You,\nour feet move towards Your path and our bodies sincerely submit to Your command.
-O Lord!\nHidden hostilities and concealed spite are exposed, hearts are boiling over with envy and\nmalice.
+description: Whenever Imam Ali (a) faced an enemy he invoked Allah in the following words.
+---

 O Lord!
-We place before You our difficulties, the absence of the Holy Prophet (s)\nfrom amongst us, the abundance of enemies, the disappointments and frustrations which face\nus.
+Our hearts seek Your Protection, our faces turn to You, our eyes look towards You, our feet move towards Your path and our bodies sincerely submit to Your command.
 O Lord!
-Let truth prevail and let our people realize justice, honesty and piety of our case."}]}],"toc":{"title":"","searchDepth":2,"depth":2,"links":[]}},"_type":"markdown","_id":"content:3.letters:letter_16.md","_source":"content","_file":"3.letters/letter_16.md","_extension":"md"},"hash":"qupteIjuPl"}
+Hidden hostilities and concealed spite are exposed, hearts are boiling over with envy and malice.
+O Lord!
+We place before You our difficulties, the absence of the Holy Prophet (s) from amongst us, the abundance of enemies, the disappointments and frustrations which face us.
+O Lord!
+Let truth prevail and let our people realize justice, honesty and piety of our case.